 We see that most visibly in the personalized search pages that the major search engines have released.
 They explain how to receive personalized searches on the following pages:

 Google Help Center – Personalizing your search results

-It also doesn’t discuss some of the technical aspects of SEO that should be planned for to make a site easier to be found by search engines.
-But it does provide a number of questions that may make it easier for someone who is considering optimizing their site for search engines as they are putting together content for the pages of their site.
+It also doesn’t discuss some of the technical aspects of SEO that should be planned upon to make a site easier to be found by search engines.
+But it does provide a number of questions that may make it easier for someone who is considering optimizing their site for search engines when they engage in content planning for the pages of their site.

-I think that part of the planning of the content of a site also should include an awareness of search engines, and a knowledge of some SEO goals.
-Those goals aren’t too difficult to keep in mind when it comes to creating the words for a site, but are definitely worth considering:
+I think that part of content planning for a site also should include an awareness of search engines and a knowledge of some SEO goals because they will help your pages be found by searchers who are interested in what you create.
+Those goals aren’t too difficult to keep in mind when it comes to creating the words and images for a site, but are definitely worth considering:

 How safe are search engines?
-One recent answer might surprise you.
+Should they be warning about malicious sites?
+A recent answer might surprise you.